+ReportIntentVocab-1.0 Enumeration

 SecurityCompromiseVocab-1.0 Enumeration

 The SecurityCompromiseVocab enumeration is used to define the default STIX vocabulary for expressing whether or not an incident resulted in a security compromise.
 The associated enumeration literals are provided in the table below.